 The West Yorkshire Police and Crime Panel is responsible for resolving complaints about the Police and Crime Commissioner or his Deputy.
 The Police and Crime Panel, made up of councillors from the five local authorities in West Yorkshire and two lay members, is responsible for overseeing some of the functions of the Commissioner.
-Complaints can be made directly to the Panel by completing its online form or they can be made on our Putting Things Right form which we will forward to the Panel.
+Complaints can be made directly to the Panel by completing its online form or they can be made on our Enquiries and Complaints form which we will forward to the Panel.

 Complaints about a member of staff in the Office of the Police and Crime Commissioner

 Staff in the Office of the Police and Crime Commissioner aim to provide a service which is both efficient and fair.
 Complaints about any member of staff can be made to the Interim Chief Executive, who may choose to resolve it themselves or delegate the investigation to another member of staff.

 Complaints about the Interim Chief Executive will be resolved by the Police and Crime Commissioner.

 Complainants will be informed of the outcome of any investigation and, if required, any action taken or planned.